Media strategy for

 The short version.

 I'm a marketing leader with 20 years of multichannel media experience.
-Healthcare and pharma are my home base, where I've led HCP and patient campaigns across rare disease, diagnostics, and specialty therapeutics, but I've spent significant time in financial services, CPG, education, and nonprofit as well.
+Healthcare and pharma are my home base, where I've led HCP and patient campaigns across rare disease, diagnostics, specialty therapeutics, hospital systems, health insurance exchanges including Medicare and ACA, and addiction recovery.
+I've also spent significant time in financial services, CPG, education, and nonprofit.

 That cross-industry range is intentional.
 Working across regulated verticals like pharma and financial services taught me how to build campaigns where compliance, measurement, and stakeholder complexity all intersect.
 Working in CPG and consumer brands taught me speed, scale, and performance rigor.
 The combination is what I bring to every engagement.